shpongledsummer/atmospheric-weather-card/README.md

     icon_path: /local/weather-icons/
 ```

-The card then resolves the icon by the current weather state — for example, `rainy` weather loads `/local/weather-icons/rainy.svg`.
+The card then resolves the icon by the current weather state.
+For example, `rainy` weather loads `/local/weather-icons/rainy.svg`.
 Make sure the filenames match the supported [weather states](#weather-states).

 The same approach works inside the embedded [Minimal Forecast Card](https://github.com/shpongledsummer/minimal-forecast-card) via its `custom_icon_path` option, which is why several examples in this README set both at once.